NiallRussell/analytics_project/README.md

 This project can be used to obtain an overview of the variables in the Palmer Penguins dataset.

 ## Get Started
+Cell 4 contains an overview of all variables in the dataset.
+This is a good place to start to get a sense of the data contains in the dataset.
+Variable types are then outlined below this which is a starting point for the analaysis to come later in the notebook.

 ## Get Help
 Please contact the author at g00439452@atu.ie